pranitg10/pranitg10/README.md

-- Hi, I’m Pranit Gawade
+Hi, I’m Pranit Gawade

-- Data Science & Analytics Professional | Machine Learning Enthusiast
+Data Science & Analytics Professional | Machine Learning Enthusiast

-- Welcome to my GitHub profile!
+Welcome to my GitHub profile!

 I am a certified Data Science and Analytics professional with a passion for building data-driven solutions.

-- Here, you'll find a collection of my projects where I apply my expertise in Python, SQL, Machine Learning, Deep Learning and data visualization tools like Power BI and Tableau.
+Here, you'll find a collection of my projects where I apply my expertise in Python, SQL, Machine Learning, Deep Learning, and data visualization tools like Power BI and Tableau.

 ## 💻 My Projects